 If you are at all unsure of your ability, choose a short break rather than a longer holiday.

-Why it features on our best walking holidays in the UK for beginners list: the walking is gentle and, since it’s a short break, there are only three walks, the last of which is optional
+Why it features on our best walking holidays in the UK for beginners list: the walking is gentle and, since it’s a short break, there are only three walks, two of which are optional

 Why it features on our best walking holidays in the UK for beginners list: not only is the walking easy, but the routes follow waymarked trails throughout, plus three of the five walks are optional